shivalkarrahul/demo-three-tier-app-on-aws/README.md

 ## Part 3: Set Up S3

+In this step, we create an **S3 bucket** to store **files uploaded by users**.

+* The bucket will hold **images, documents, or any backend files** required by the application.
+* Proper permissions and versioning ensure **security and easy recovery** of files.

+After this step, the S3 bucket is ready to support backend file storage.

+---

 This bucket will be used for backend purposes.
 Files uploaded to the demo-app will be stored here.

 ### 1. Create an S3 Bucket